computer screen with lines of code

 But underneath the hype, is a graduate study in data science a sound investment?
 How much — or how much more — can you make if you can list this academic credential on your resume?

-In this article, we’ll provide insight into the typical masters in data science salary and explore whether the benefits of the degree justify the costs.
+In this article, we’ll provide insight into the typical master's in data science salary and explore whether the degree's benefits justify the costs.

 What’s a master’s in data science?